samrocketman/blog/_posts/2019-03-27-scalable-delivery-workflow.md

 provider like [Sonatype Nexus][nexus].
 By releasing from a tag you publish the binary only once and ship that binary through different environments of the testing process (dev, qa, stage, prod).
-It is important to note that what lands in production is what was tested tag and that the full testing process be performed on the Git tag (even duplicating the fast running tests run on a pull request).
+It is important to note that what lands in production is what was tested.
+I recommend the full testing process be performed on the Git tag (even duplicating the fast running tests run on a pull request).